APEX — Entrepreneurial Potential · BD SELECT

 Proven pathsInventive

-Omar leans inventive: he redesigns working processes and enjoys connecting unrelated fields.
-Combined with high Achievement Drive, this produces a builder who improves while he executes.
+Omar is inventive.
+He redesigns working processes and likes to connect ideas from different fields.
+Together with his high Achievement Drive, this makes him a builder who improves things as he delivers.

 Opportunity Alertness